awakemonkey/imageclassification/README.md

 Onion Red
 Tomato
 ```
-## and you can download any image belongs to these 11 categories to TestImages folder and refresh the streamlit page to predict.
+<p>and you can download any image belongs to these 11 categories to TestImages folder and refresh the streamlit page to predict.<p/>
 ## Have fun